opensoft/DoctrineAdditionsBundle/Resources/doc/yaml-mapping.md

           orphanRemoval: true
 ```

 And that's it.
-Now orphan UserProfile will be authomatically removed after removing link to it from User entity and flush.
+Now orphaned UserProfile entities will be automatically removed after removing the link to them from the User entity.

 ## <a id="id-generation-override"></a>Override Id Generation Strategy

-If you want to override generation strategy in your child entity to another one you need to use `idGeneratorStrategyOverride`
+If you want to override the generation strategy in your child entity, you need to use the `idGenerationStrategyOverride` annotation.

 ```php
     namespace Acme\Bundle\DemoBundle\Entity;